kimdo7/isQED/README.md

     no changes added to commit (use "git add" and/or "git commit -a")

+3. Pull the file before attempting to push to avoid any errors -[ ] `git pull`
-3. In the commadn line, add the file
+4. In the command line, add the file
     -[ ] `git add <filename.extention>`
-4. Commit file
+5. Commit file
-    -[ ] `git commit -m "add readme"`
+    -[ ] `git commit -m "add comment to changes you made"`
-5. Push to Master branch
+6. Push to Master branch
     -[ ] `git push`